Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Spectral Spanners

-Furthermore, for any $\eps>0$ and $k\leq d$, there exists a set $V\subseteq \Re^d$ of size $e^{\Omega(k^\eps)}$ such that any $k^{1-\eps}$-spectral $k$-spanner of $V$ must have all vectors of $V$. \end{theorem} We will prove the first part of the theorem in Section \ref{sec:spannerk}.
+We will prove the first part of \autoref{thm:mainspannerfork} in Section \ref{sec:spannerk}.
 The second part of the theorem shows almost optimality of our results: We cannot get better than an $\Omega(d)$-spectral spanner in the worst case unless the spectral spanner has size {\em exponential} in $d$.
-Next, we prove the second part of the theorem.
+Next, here we prove the second part of the theorem.

 First, let us prove the claim for $k=d$.
 Let $V$ be a set of $\frac12 e^{d^{\epsilon}/8}$ independently chosen random $\pm 1$ vectors in $\Re^d$.
 By Azuma-Hoeffding inequality and the union bound, we get that